 Two Types of Life: the First Life vs. the Second Life

-Speaking of the new life through Christ, as there are two types of death which are spoken of in the bible, there are also two types of life.
+As there are two types of death which are spoken of in the bible, there are also two types of life.
 What we are referring to as the first life is simply called life and every human has lived it to one extent or another.
-What we are calling the second life is what the Bible refers to as eternal or everlasting life, and it begins when a person is “born again” (John 3:3).
+What we are calling the second life is what the Bible refers to as eternal or everlasting life and it begins when a person is “born again” (John 3:3).
 According to John 3:3-7 & 1 Peter 1:23-25, the term “born again” refers to being reborn by the Spirit of God through faith in the Gospel.
 All men experience a natural birth (i.e. being born of the flesh—in John 3:6) which is the first birth but not all men will experience the second birth because it is only reserved for believers.
 As with the second death, the second life is not applicable to all; only those “overcomers” whose names are written in the Lamb’s Book of Life are entitled to the second life (1 John 5:4-5, Revelations 3:5).
 Since the bible doesn’t use the terms “first life” and “second life” we must determine which one is in scope based upon synonyms or context (e.g. John 5:39-40).
 Many times the bible refers to the second life without even using the key words eternal or everlasting.
 In these cases, the context must provide clues necessary to make this determination.